fenago/DevSecOps-course/lab_guides/Lab_7.md

 ===========================

-If you have specified the HTML report output in the previous step, then the report will be generated under the [/androwarn/Report], as
+If you have specified the HTML report output in the previous step, then the report will be generated in the current directory as follows:
-follows:

 ![](./images/fa241bdd-6e34-4e4e-893c-d8eb48285626.png)